shreesha-sur/SSVid-Frantic/README.md

 In conclusion, the "Fish Behavior and Water Quality Dataset" is a versatile resource for aquaculture research, offering insights into fish behavior and the development of predictive models for water quality parameters.
 It serves as a valuable asset for enhancing aquaculture practices and promoting sustainability in the industry.

 To download the dataset please fill the google form.
-Link is provided below. https://docs.google.com/forms/d/e/1FAIpQLSdEGmdUTmqy4pqjpSyj9BAEvkexn0yZ95tJ2rqvMI-jy_bYOQ/viewform?usp=sf_link
+Link is provided below.
+Upon filling the google form you will reveive a link to download the entire dataset. https://docs.google.com/forms/d/e/1FAIpQLSdEGmdUTmqy4pqjpSyj9BAEvkexn0yZ95tJ2rqvMI-jy_bYOQ/viewform?usp=sf_link